Successful projects need Desired Outcomes, not objectives.

-It is a process with specific rules
+Drafting Outcomes is a simple process with precise principles.

-Once each true outcome has been agreed it has to be made measurable so that its achievement can be confirmed.
-This measure needs to be in the form of a “true/false” question.
+Once each Desired Outcome statement has been crafted, it needs to be checked that it is measurable so that its achievement can be confirmed.
+We measure the achievement of outcomes in the form of a “true/false” question.

-This is why is it so important to get the definition of the outcomes exactly right.
-The rules and process steps are easily learned and have been successfully applied by people at all levels of organizations — from the shop floor up.
+This is why it is so essential to invest the effort to craft the outcome statements.
+The principles and process steps are quickly learned and have been successfully applied by people at all levels of organizations — from the shop floor up.

-Clear, specific and measurable
+Clear, specific, and measurable

-- clear, specific and measurable — their realization can be confirmed by a ‘true/false’ question
+- clear, specific, and measurable — their realization can be confirmed by a ‘true/false’ question

 - easily and consistently understood by all staff wherever they fit in the organization